An out-of-control Chinese rocket is expected to crash into Earth this weekend -- but don't panic

 At the time the image was taken, "the rocket stage was at about 700 kilometers (434.9 miles) from our telescope, while the sun was just a few degrees below the horizon, so the sky was incredibly bright," Masi wrote.
 "This is huge debris (22 tons, 30 meters/98 feet long and 5 meters/16 feet wide), but it is unlikely it could create serious damage."

-Because the Pacific Ocean covers so much of Earth, the debris will likely splash down in Pacific waters somewhere, he said.
+Because the Pacific Ocean covers so much of Earth, the debris will likely splash down in Pacific waters somewhere, he predicted.

-McDowell also adjusted the time period when the debris is expected to arrive.

 The rocket helped launch Tianhe, the core module in China's new, next-generation space station, on April 28.
-The space base is scheduled to be completed late in 2022 to serve as a scientific research outpost for China over the next decade, and it will be the only other operational space habitat outside of the International Space Station.
+The space base is scheduled to be completed late in 2022 to serve as a scientific research outpost for China over the next decade, and it'll be the only other operational space habitat aside from the International Space Station.

 How did this happen?